 Shall perform other duties as needs arise for the committee

 Vice Chair - is elected from the committee membership by a majority vote.
-The vice chair shall:
+The vice chair :

 Shall be elected to serve one year as Vice Chair; the following year, the Vice Chair will have the opportunity to advance to serve as Chair with majority vote of the committee.